Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 A few of those quirks had led to some cubhood history between them.
 Daar was a natural and fully-dominant sixth degree male, the rarest expression of the rarest degree.
 He was, therefore, an extremely aggressive and commanding being by nature, and that had led to some painful early lessons for Loomi in the unavoidable hierarchies of life.

 Of course, he’d long forgiven Daar for his incessant cubhood bullying.
 Water through the mill, as Fyu might have said, and high-degree males were often very difficult personalities until they found their better selves.
-After all, Loomi wasn’t so well-behaved himself with the smaller, less brilliant cubs...which was almost all of them.
+After all, Loomi wasn’t so well-behaved himself with the smaller, less brilliant cubs... which was almost all of them.
 If anything, he’d drawn Daar’s ire precisely because he was the only real competition.

 Still.
 While Loomi might be (mostly) sanguine about the experience, Daar had never overcome his sense of guilt on the matter.
 Not even *a little.* And this meant that all of their interactions these days were complex dances of ear-semaphore and emotions that conflicted wildly with social rank.

 Next to any Gao, or frankly any other sapient biological entity, Daar was the superior being in quite literally every sense of the word.
-He knew his ability and rank, was generally gracious and playful about it all...but never failed to enforce it, as was right *and* his right to do.
+He knew his ability and rank, was generally gracious and playful about it all... but never failed to enforce it, as was right *and* his right to do.
 In his dealings with Loomi, though...

 Their history *tortured* the Great Father.